xinkai-zhou/convenienceR/README.md

 # convenienceR

-This repo keeps functions I've wrote to make statistical analysis in R more convenient.
+Some functions I created to make statistical analysis in R more convenient.